0xPolygonMiden/miden-vm/docs/src/design/stack/field_ops.md

 # Field Operations
-In this section we describe the AIR constraint for Miden VM field operations (i.e., arithmetic operations over field elements).
+In this section we describe the AIR constraints for Miden VM field operations (i.e., arithmetic operations over field elements).

 ## ADD
 Assume $a$ and $b$ are the elements at the top of the stack.
 The `ADD` operation computes $c \leftarrow (a + b)$.
 The diagram below illustrates this graphically.